 Bekins Van Lines is a founding member of Move For Hunger.
 Participating local agents will pick up the unwanted, non-perishable food items and deliver it to their local food banks in the area.
 Your donation of food will not only save you money on your move, but will help feed a person or family in need.

 Need more fresh moving tips?
-Browse our blog for other smart, low stress strategies before the big day.
+Browse our blog for other smart, low stress strategies to help you on, before, and after your big day.